gesievi/RADii/docs/_build/html/_sources/tutorial/Quick_Guide/Setup/5_install_Technical_Prereq.rst.txt

 In the second sitting we introduce the saving to the cloud and locally in radii files, how to animate, define views and basics of publish control.
 The third class goes into detail about the scenario manager that is part of publish control and leaves time for possible subscribe components.

-*Tech:*

-- Personal laptops of medium strength for each student
-- Min. one strong PC for presentations for the viewer to run on

-  - ideally one per group to allow for stronger access and testing

-- A bigger screen/projector relative to the size of the class
-- Optional:

-  - Oculus or other Vr devices (at the time of writing only Oculus is supported)
-  - Phones or Ipads for augmented reality usage
-  - Open space to walk around in VR/Ar

-**VR Arena**

-For collaborative use of VR, it is possible to set up a VR arena with multiple Oculus devices.
-We have made good experiences with a space of 9x9m for 14 Students and 7 Oculus devices.

 **Lv 3.
 Interactive collaborative work**